EVerest/everest-demo/custom-yocto-build/README.md

 While you're in the terminal run `manager --config /etc/everest/config-sil.yaml`

-Return to the Host OS, edit the `.env` file in `custom-yocto-build` and change the MQTT address to the address you found when running `ip a`.
+Return to the Host OS, edit the node red docker compose file in `custom-yocto-build` and change the MQTT address to the address you found when running `ip a`.
 Run `docker compose --file docker-compose.node-red-ac-sil.yml up` to start node-red.
 Now you can control the manager in the VM from